Menkar85/ADuser_batch_add/README.md

 ## 🔄 Version History

-- **v0.1.3**: Current version with enhanced error handling and logging
+- **v0.2.1**: Current version with enhanced error handling and modern GUI
+- **v0.1.3**: Enhanced error handling and logging
 - **v0.1.2**: Added multi-language support
 - **v0.1.1**: Improved Excel template handling
 - **v0.1.0**: Initial release

-## ⚡ Performance Tips

-- Use LDAPS for secure connections
-- Ensure stable network connectivity
-- Close other AD management tools during import
-- Monitor server resources during large imports
+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📞 Support

+If you encounter any issues or have questions:

+1. Check the troubleshooting section above
+2. Review the log files for detailed error information
+3. Open an issue on GitHub with detailed information

 ---

-**Note**: This tool is designed for administrative use in Active Directory environments.
+**⚠️ Disclaimer**: This tool is designed for administrative use in Active Directory environments.
 Always test in a non-production environment first and ensure you have proper backups before running batch operations.
+The authors are not responsible for any data loss or system issues that may occur during use.